LuisEmmanuel27/ORACLE_OIC_DATABASES/ORACLE_UNI_NOTES/OIC/Preguntas2.md

     2.  lookupValue
     3.  get-value-from-lookup
     4.  getLookup<br><br>
 46. **You are developing an integration in Oracle Integration Cloud (OIC) to integrate two systems and wish to use an OIC Lookup.
 The goal is to transform customer status codes between the two systems.
-Which set ofsteps are essential for correctly utilizing the Lookup?**
+Which set of steps are essential for correctly utilizing the Lookup?**
     1. Define a Lookup table containing the customer status code mappings, and then use the Invoke action to call a web service for the transformation.
     2. Design a custom script to perform the transformation, and then use the Lookup function within a Map action to reference the script and transform the customer status codes.
     3. Create a connection between the two systems, then use a SQL query to access the Lookup table directly. and map the customer Status codes.